saminathan2002/C_Projects/README.md

-# C Projects Collection
+# C Projects

 Welcome to my C programming portfolio!
-This repository contains a collection of beginner-to-intermediate level C projects I’ve developed to explore fundamental concepts in systems programming, data handling, and bit-level manipulation.

 ## 🧠 About the C Language

-The C programming language is a powerful, low-level language that provides direct access to memory, simple syntax, and unmatched performance.
+The C programming language is a powerful, low-level language that provides direct access to memory.
 It’s widely used in embedded systems, operating systems, and system-level programming due to its efficiency and control over hardware.

 Key strengths of C:
 - Precise control of memory with pointers